Geniools/Project-6.1/README.md

 6. Navigate to ``http://localhost:8000`` in your browser to view the application.
 Refer to the **Usage** section for more information.

+- a default superuser is created with the following credentials:
+    - username: admin
+    - password: admin

 #### Manual installation

 1. Clone the repository